Aspergillus terreus: Humans

-Treatment and prevention

-Treatment of A. terreus is clinically challenging due to its nearly complete resistance to amphotericin B, the fallback drug for serious fungal infections.
-However, some newer drugs, such as voriconazole, posaconazole, and caspofungin, have shown promise in treating this agent.
+Diagnosis

 The laboratory identification of A. terreus from clinical specimens can also be difficult.
 Currently, no rapid immunological tests are available for this species, and its correct identification remains dependent on culture.

 A. terreus strains have a tendency to mutate while in the animal host, resulting in a substantial reduction or loss of characteristic spore heads in primary culture.
 Such strains continue to produce small aleuroconidia similar in appearance to the aleurioconidia of Blastomyces dermatitidis.

+Treatment and prevention

+Treatment of A. terreus is clinically challenging due to its nearly complete resistance to amphotericin B, the fallback drug for serious fungal infections.
+However, some newer drugs, such as voriconazole, posaconazole, and caspofungin, have shown promise in treating this agent.

 In one study, nearly a third of A. terreus infections in hospitals were found to be associated with the presence of potted plants.
 Elimination of potted plants in the rooms of immunodeficient patients may have a role in prevention of illness.
 A. terreus has also been described in many studies as common to the hospital setting because of outside hospital construction and renovations.
 The amount of soil and debris reintroduced into the air is capable of travelling through the air and infecting immunosuppressed patients.
 A simple way to take preventive action is to provide good air filtration and ventilation throughout the hospital rooms.
 Elimination of inoculum is key to the prevention of nosocomial infection by A. terreus.